The problem: a shortage of frontline health workers and inadequate distribution of health products and knowledge

 Living Goods-supported CHWs are equipped with a powerful, diagnostic mobile application, the SmartHealthTM app, that Living Goods co-developed with technology partner Medic Mobile.
 It allows CHWs to register, track, and follow up with patients, ensuring data-driven performance management, as well as real-time data collection.
 Clients can also receive messages on their mobile phones with care reminders.

 CHWs take clients through the app’s diagnosis workflow free of charge.
 During the COVID-19 pandemic, CHWs provide clients with essential medicines and health items for free, including birth control pills, Sayana Press injectable contraceptive and malaria medications.
 Living Goods manages the supply chain to help ensure medicines are always in stock, whether through government or Living Goods-managed supply chains.

 Living Goods combines best practices from public health with business acumen and technology from the private sector to ensure effective operations.
 They believe in four essential components to strengthen community health programs:

-- CHWs are compensated for their work
+- CHWs are compensated through performance-based incentives

 Living Goods also advocates at the national level to strengthen primary health care (PHC) systems, striving to ensure all children and their families are able to access lifesaving care when and where they need it.